What is an Internship?

 What are the standards for an academic internship?

 To ensure that students select the most meaningful sites, faculty are involved in approving all internships for credit.
-Both faculty and staff in the Career Services Office assist students in evaluating sites by using the following standards to ensure that internships that are granted academic credit are of the highest caliber.
+Both faculty and staff in the Career and Professional Development Office assist students in evaluating sites by using the following standards to ensure that internships that are granted academic credit are of the highest caliber.
 All internships for credit must comply with these standards*.
 Internships that do not meet these criteria will not be approved.

 - Internships taken for credit must be completed off-campus unless approved by the Academic Standards and Discipline Committee.